LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/UnAuthenticated-iOS.md

 ```

 #### Server side configurations (In case needed, should be modified by LivePerson)

 * Identity idle time - setting the time frame for identifying a consumer while being idle (not communicating with the brand).
-When a consumer opens the conversation window after being idle for the configured time, the LivePerson data will be removed from the device, id there's an open conversation - it will be closed and a dialog explaining what happened will be presented to the consumer.
+When a consumer opens the conversation window after being idle for the configured time, the LivePerson data will be removed from the device. iF there's an open conversation - it will be closed and a dialog explaining what happened will be presented to the consumer.

 * Unauthenticated token expiration - sets the time for the app to validate the token.
 When the token is expired, it will be refreshed.

 #### SDK configurations

 When an unauthenticated user session expire - the SDK will notify by presenting an alertView to the user.
 The alertView content can be modified by overriding the following string params:

 * ```"unauthenticatedUserExpiredTitle"``` = "New Conversation";